mobileink/migae/README.md

 ## Status

+This project started life as a fork from appengine-magic, but it has changed so radically that I started over.
+It does use code from appengine-magic, but conceptually it is a completely different creature.
+In particular, it is modularized (each GAE service is separately packaged), and it does not use the embedded Jetty server for testing, as appengine-magic does.
+Instead it uses a hack that gets you quasi-repl interactivity using the Google dev server.

-This is derived from appengine-magic.
-It's basically a reorganization of the codebase to make it conform to leiningen 2 patterns.
-In particular, each GAE service is separately packaged.
-Most of the implementation is taken directly from appengine-magic, but some is original (e.g. datastore).
-It is not finished, so don't bother downloading it and trying to use it- it won't work.
+Most of the services implementation is taken directly from appengine-magic, but some is original (e.g. datastore).
+It is not finished, so don't use it for any serious work.
+But it seems to work well enough if you want to explore or lend a hand.

-The main differences from appengine-magic: modularization of services, removal of embedded server code, segregation of plugin and template code.
-This code assumes use of dev_appserver for testing, with the interactive hack described in migae-examples/gae2.

-See CHANGES for details.

 _*This documentation is currently unstable and changes frequently.*_

 ## Structure

- * API - the implementation has the usual kernel-and-hull structure:
-   * kernel - kernel api only; this involves very little code.
-   * services - most of the GAE functionality is implemented as "services" (e.g. datastore, user, channel, etc.) ; each service is packaged as a separate jar so you can pick and choose; a "services uberjar" containing all of them is also provided.
- * jetty - a dev/test server embedding jetty without servlet container services.
-Supports rapid interactive (repl-based) development at the cost of not completely emulating the GAE environment.
- * magic - leinigen plugin implementing tasks to build your project, deploy to google, etc.  In particular, commands to run either the official GAE devserver or the appengine-magic jetty server for local development and testing.
+The project actually includes:

+ * migae - collection of libraries wrapping GAE API, one per GAE service
+ * migae-template - a leiningent template
+ * lein-migae - a leiningen plugin
+ * migae-examples - some examples of how to do servlet programming with or without GAE

 ## Libraries

- * migae/migae-core
- * migae/migae-blobstore
+ * migae.migae-blobstore
- * migae/migae-channel
+ * migae.migae-channel
- * migae/migae-datastore
+ * migae.migae-datastore
  * etc.

 ## Installation (NOT YET RELEASED)